>

 Assistant Prof. Dr. Önder YAKUT

-1) Recognize common risks and security vulnerabilities of web applications.
+1) Defines common risks and vulnerabilities of web applications.

 Face to Face